tensorleap/tensorleap/examples/domain_gap/README.md

 To deploy your local changes:

 ```
-tensorleap datasets push
+leap code push

 ```

 ### **Tensorleap files**

-Tensorleap files in the repository include `tensorleap.py` and `.tensorleap.yaml`.
+Tensorleap files in the repository include `leap_binder.py` and `.tensorleap.yaml`.
 The files consist of the  required configurations to make the code integrate with the Tensorleap engine:

 **.tensorleap.yaml**